Estimated Tax Payments

 - If you have income from which taxes are withheld, but you have received a lump sum that was not taxed and for which you have not paid estimated tax when due, the underpayment penalty may be avoided by having more taxes withheld, which will be allocated equally throughout the tax year, even if the additional withholding occurred at yearend.

 - Because the IRS charges a very low interest rate, it may be beneficial not to make estimated tax payments, if the taxpayer is paying higher interest rate on debt or would otherwise incur a greater opportunity cost by not using the funds for something else.
 The interest rate is usually much lower than what most people pay on credit-card debt or even mortgages.
-For instance, in 2012-2014, the applicable IRS interest rate was only 3%!
+For instance, the long-term applicable federal rate was 5% in January, 2020.
+The latest figures can be found by using the search terms "interest rate for underpayment of taxes" or by going to https://www.irs.gov/newsroom-index-search?field_pup_historical=1&search=%22interest+rates%22&year=All&field_pup_article_type=All.

 - If you overpaid your estimated tax for the 1st 3 payments because your income was lower than predicted, you can skip the final estimated tax payment and still avoid penalties by filing your tax return and paying the remaining amount owed by the beginning of February.